Super-representations of 3-manifolds and torsion polynomials: 1-loop and -torsion polynomials

 \subsection{The face-matrix of an ideal triangulation}

-In this section we define the 1-loop invariant, the 1-loop polynomial, and their $(m,l)$-deformed version from an ideal triangulation, and conjecture that it agrees with the corresponding version of the torsion polynomial, completing the answer to the first problem in the introduction.
+In this section we define the 1-loop invariant, the 1-loop polynomial, and their $(m,l)$-deformed version from an ideal triangulation, and conjecture that it agrees with the corresponding version of the torsion polynomial.
 We will give the definition of the 1-loop invariant in its three flavors in separate sections below.

-We will work with concrete ideal triangulations, that is, with triangulations such that each tetrahedron comes with a bijection of its vertices with those of the standard 3-simplex.
-Concrete triangulations were used in~\cite[Sec.2]{Garoufalidis:gluing} to define the gluing equations of $\mathrm{PGL}_n(\BC)$ representations of $\pi_1(M)$, as well as in~\cite[Sec.2.1]{Garoufalidis:ptolemy} to define the Ptolemy variety, with or without an obstruction class.
-Note that all the triangulations in \texttt{SnapPy} and \texttt{Regina} are concrete~\cite{snappy, regina}.

 As mentioned in Remark~\ref{rmk.oneG}, in this section, we use the Grassmann algebra with one odd generator; its even and odd part are isomorphic to $\BC$, and the product of any two odd elements is zero.
 Then Equation~\eqref{eqn.ptolemy} reduces to the ordinary Ptolemy equation \be c_{01} c_{23} - c_{02} c_{13} + c_{03} c_{12} = 0\,. \ee Therefore, a super-Ptolemy assignment $(c,\theta)$ on an ideal triangulation $\calT$ is given by a pair of a Ptolemy assignment $c : \calT^1\rightarrow \BC^\ast$ with a map $\theta : \calT^2 \rightarrow \BC$ satisfying Equation~\eqref{eqn.odd} for each tetrahedron of $\calT$.
 If $\calT$ has $N$ tetrahedra, then it has $N$ edges and $2N$ faces.
 Hence a super-Ptolemy assignment on $\calT$ is represented by a tuple $(c_1,\ldots,c_N)$ of non-zero complex numbers satisfying the Ptolemy equation~\eqref{eqn.pt} for each tetrahedron and a tuple $(\theta_1,\ldots,\theta_{2N})$ of complex numbers satisfying four linear equations~\eqref{eqn.odd} for each tetrahedron.
 We call these linear equations face-equations and write them in matrix form as \be \theta = 0, \qquad \theta=(\theta_1,\ldots,\theta_{2N})^t \ee where $F_c^k$ for $k=0,1,2,3$ are $N \times 2N$ matrices whose rows and columns are indexed by the tetrahedra and the faces of $\calT$, respectively.
 However, it was shown in Lemma~\ref{lem.twofour} that at each tetrahedron any three of the linear equations~\eqref{eqn.odd} are dependent.
 As an equation in~\eqref{eqn.odd} corresponds to a face of a tetrahedron $\Delta$, a choice of two equations in~\eqref{eqn.odd} is characterized by a common edge $e_\Delta$ of the two corresponding faces.
 Choosing an edge $e_\Delta$ for every tetrahedron $\Delta$, we create a $2N \times 2N$ matrix $F_c$, called a face-matrix, so that the face-equations for $\theta$ take the form \be F_c \, \theta =0 \, . \ee Note that $F_c$ is a trimmed version of the $4N \times 2N$ matrix of Equation~\eqref{F0123} and that entries of $F_c$ are linear forms on $c$ (in fact, the nonzero entries at up to sign, equal the value of $c$ on an edge, see Equation~\eqref{FD}).